The Company You Keep (film): Plot

-A recently widowed single father, Jim Grant (Robert Redford), is a former Weather Underground militant wanted for a 1980 Michigan bank robbery and the murder of the bank's security guard.
-He has been hiding from the FBI for over thirty years, establishing an identity as a defense attorney near Albany, New York.
-When Sharon Solarz (Susan Sarandon), another former Weather Underground member, is arrested on October 3, 2011, an ambitious young reporter, Ben Shepard (Shia LaBeouf), smells an opportunity to make a name for himself with a national story.
-His prickly editor, Ray Fuller (Stanley Tucci), assigns him to follow up.
-Ben's ex-girlfriend, Diana (Anna Kendrick), is an FBI agent, and he presses her for information about the case.
-She tells him to look up a Billy Cusimano (Stephen Root).
-Billy, an old hippie with a history of drug arrests who runs an organic grocery, is an old friend of Sharon Solarz and a former client of Jim's.
-Billy is disappointed that Jim doesn't want to take Sharon's case, and he conveys this information to Ben when Ben questions him.
+Widowed single father Jim Grant is a former Weather Underground militant wanted for a 1980 Michigan bank robbery and murder of a security guard.
+Hiding from the FBI for over thirty years, he works as a defense attorney near Albany, New York.
+When Sharon Solarz, another former Weather Underground member, is arrested by the FBI in 2011, ambitious reporter Ben Shepard seizes the opportunity to break a national story.
+Ben presses his ex-girlfriend, Diana, an FBI agent, for information about the case.
+She suggests he find Billy Cusimano, an old hippie friend of Sharon's.
+Disappointed that Jim refuses to take Sharon's case, Billy mentions this to Ben.

-Ben pursues Jim and tries to question him, but Jim is evasive.
-Spooked by the federal investigation, Jim takes his 11-year-old daughter Isabel (Jackie Evancho) on "a little trip", driving north at first to throw off his pursuers.
-Ben learns that Mimi Lurie (Julie Christie), an accomplice in the Michigan bank robbery, was last seen in Canada.
-A private investigator helps Ben find out that Jim had no Social Security number prior to 1979 and finds a copy of Jim Grant's California death certificate.
-Ben concludes that Jim is really Nick Sloan, another former Weatherman, and writes an article breaking this news, creating a sensation and accelerating the FBI's interest.
+Ben tries to question Jim, but Jim is evasive.
+Spooked by the federal investigation, Jim flees with his 11-year-old daughter Isabel.
+Ben discovers that Mimi Lurie, a participant in the Michigan bank robbery, was last seen in Canada and that Jim had no Social Security number before 1979.
+He digs up Jim Grant's California death certificate.
+Ben concludes that Jim is really Nick Sloan, another former Weatherman, and writes an article about it, creating a sensation and accelerating the FBI's interest.

-Meanwhile, Jim and Isabel arrive in New York City.
-They go sight-seeing and check into a fancy hotel.
+Jim and Isabel arrive in New York City and check into a hotel.
 The manhunt for Jim/Nick is now national news.
-While Isabel is sleeping, Jim leaves the room key hidden in the hotel lobby, along with legal papers giving Jim/Nick's brother, Daniel Sloan (Chris Cooper), guardianship of Isabel.
-Daniel retrieves them, and Isabel.
-FBI agents, under the direction of Diana's boss Cornelius (Terrence Howard), have been tracking Daniel and follow him to the hotel.
-They nearly catch Jim there, but Jim creates a diversion and escapes; FBI agents spot Daniel leaving with Isabel and stop them.
-Sharon Solarz refuses to provide any information to the FBI, but she agrees to talk to Ben.
-She is unrepentant about her radical activism in the Weather Underground and reveals that Nick and Mimi had a love affair long ago.
-Ben also questions Daniel and writes a gratuitously unflattering piece about him, annoying Ben's boss.
+While Isabel is sleeping, Jim hides the room key in the hotel lobby with legal papers giving his brother, Daniel Sloan, guardianship of Isabel.
+Daniel retrieves them and Isabel.
+FBI agents track Daniel to the hotel and nearly catch Jim there, but Jim creates a diversion and escapes.
+FBI agents spot Daniel leaving with Isabel and stop them.
+Sharon refuses to provide any information to the FBI but agrees to talk to Ben.
+Unrepentant about her radical activism in the Underground, she reveals that Nick and Mimi had a love affair long ago.
+Ben questions Daniel.